lilipads/CarND-MPC-Project/README.md

       double est_epsi = epsi - v * delta / Lf * latency;
   ```

 .
-Essentially, it assumes the car moves straight in the x direction durng the latency.
+Essentially, it assumes the car moves straight in the x direction during the latency.